Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Synthetic Numerical Examples

 The variance reduction of MOACV estimators and individual ACV estimators is compared in this section.
 Consider a system with three models of decreasing fidelity, each with one input $x \sim \mathcal{U}(0,1)$ and three outputs

 The endowed costs of each model are shown in Table \ref{table:2}.
 We assume perfect knowledge of the covariance between the models and their outputs.
 These correlations are shown in Figure \ref{Corr}, and are computed using 100,000 pilot samples.
-For demonstration purposes, all estimators follow the ACV-IS sampling scheme~\cite{ACV}, we find that changing this scheme does not change the qualitative conclusions.

 \end{minipage}